Frequently Asked Questions

 • Click here to get started.

-Once you complete the form, you’ll receive an email with next steps.
+Once you complete the simple form, you’ll receive an email with next steps.

 • Wellings opened two real estate funds in June 2025.
-The Wellings Evergreen Income Fund will remain open perpetually.
-The Wellings Growth Fund II will be open for approximately two years before closing to investors.
+We expect that the Wellings Evergreen Income Fund will remain open perpetually.
+The Wellings Growth Fund II will be open until approximately 2027 before closing to investors.
 To get on our email list and be notified about fund announcements, you can register here.

 • Here is the step-by-step process: